hulkdx/DocsK8S/aws/README.md

 - Manages the lifecycle of the EBS volumes for persistent volume in k8s (create/resize/delete volumes)
 - It requires some AMI policy for the nodes [Docs](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)
+- EBS is limited to an availability zones (not on a region).

 ## Examples